Sunitinib (Sutent ®)

 Back to top

-Your doctor will tell you what dose of sunitinib you'll need to take.
-When given to treat renal cancer or GIST, the usual dose is 50mg once a day for four weeks, followed by two weeks without the drug.
+If you have kidney cancer or a GIST, you will usually take sunitinib once a day for four weeks, followed by two weeks without the drug.
 This makes up a cycle of treatment that lasts for six weeks.

 Possible side effects of sunitinib